tigellus/Markdown/2. Mechanical Ventilation/09. ETT & Intubation/ETT & Intubation.md

 [WRONG] Every 24 hours
 [WRONG] Every 4 hours

-# Question 7
-Which of the following is not a goal of tracheostomy care?

-[WRONG] Prevent infection
-[WRONG] Maintain airway patency
-[RIGHT] Ensure that the patient can swallow
-[WRONG] Prevent skin breakdown

 # Question 1
 A high volume, low pressure cuff can do which of the following?
 [WRONG] Prevent aspiration